jhumelsine/jhumelsine.github.io/_posts/2024-04-02-interpreter-design-pattern-grammars.md

 * __All programs can trace their structure to the grammars that define the language.__

 # Natural Language Grammars
 People have been communicating with each other via natural language long before we did so with programming languages.
 Natural languages and programming languages have a lot in common, but they have a lot of differences as well.
-Except for constructed languages, such as [Esperanto](https://en.wikipedia.org/wiki/Esperanto), natural languages emerge from cultural and social interaction adding warts and all.
+Except for constructed languages, such as [Esperanto](https://en.wikipedia.org/wiki/Esperanto), spoken languages emerge from cultural and social interaction adding warts and all.
 Natural languages require context, contain ambiguity, and are littered with irregular forms, such as the conjugation of the verb: _to be_.

 Here are some aspects of natural languages, for comparison, which for the most part don’t exist in programming languages.

 ## Implicit/Internalized Grammars
 All natural languages have grammar, but most of us don’t think about them too much.
-Most children are near experts of the first languages they learn by around age three or four, but none of these toddlers would be able to describe its grammar rules.
+Most children are near experts of the first language they learn by around age three or four, but none of these toddlers would be able to describe its grammar rules.
 They choose their words based upon whether they sound right or wrong, which is based upon countless hours of hearing the language from their parents, other family members, friends, etc. They have been in training mode for a very long time.

 Children learn grammar in school.
 When I was in elementary school, we learned common English sentence grammars such as __Noun-Verb-Noun__ as in _John likes pizza_.
 As we progressed, we learned more grammar rules and parts of speech, such as prepositions, prepositional phrases, subordinate clauses, infinitives, gerunds, active/passive voice, etc.

-We implicitly understood these grammar rules and parts of speech, mostly by ear, but in the classroom, we were learning formal grammar.
+We implicitly understood these grammar rules and parts of speech, mostly by ear, but in the classroom we were learning formal grammar.

 Sometimes we never learned formal grammar rules.
 For example, all native English speakers would choose _big blue marble_ rather than _blue big marble_ in a phrase.
 If asked why, they would probably say that the first one sounds better.